mike-trsi/taskreminder/README.md

 # Task Reminder Web Application - AI Playground

-A responsive task reminder web application built with Warp and Codex using HTML, jQuery, and Tailwind CSS that helps you stay organized with smart notifications.
+A responsive task reminder web application built as a test for Warp 2.0 and Codex using HTML, jQuery, and Tailwind CSS that helps you stay organized with smart notifications.

 ## Features